hamlim/reroute/core/README.md

 This package maintains the core hooks for the Reroute library.

-These can be manually consumed within feature applications, or they can be consumed through the (upcoming) `@reroute/browser` package via common components like `Link` and `Route`.
+These can be manually consumed within feature applications, or they can be consumed through the [`@reroute/browser`](https://github.com/hamlim/reroute/tree/master/browser) package via common components like `Link` and `Route`.

 ## API